nhatanh-zen8/presentation/generics/generics.md

-  The astute readers might have realized that covariance, contravariance and invariance are *insufficient* to correctly model phantom type's behavior: covariant type parameters must only appear in covariant position, contravariant must only appear in contravariant position, invariant must be both (or else it must either be co-or contra-variant instead).
+  The astute readers might have realized that covariance, contravariance and invariance are *insufficient* to correctly model phantom type's behavior: covariant type parameters must only appear in covariant position, contravariant must only appear in contravariant position, invariant must appear in both positions (or else it must either be co-or contra-variant instead).
   Because a phantom type parameter never appears anywhere in the generic type's definition, it's neither in covariant or contravariant position, thus it also isn't invariant.
 We call this *phantom variance*, and currently the only language supporting phantom variance annotation in industrial use is Haskell, but it doesn't have inheritance, in fact it isn't object-oriented at all.
 Phantom variance currently has limited use and is only mentioned for completeness, thus won't be discussed further in this blog post.

 ![Lattice of variances](lattice.jpg)